AntelopeIO/leap/README.md

-# Mandel
+# Leap

 Home of the official [EOS Network Foundation](https://eosnetwork.com/) blockchain node software.

 ## Repo Organization

 `main` branch is the development branch: do not use this for production.
-Refer to the [release page](https://github.com/eosnetworkfoundation/mandel/releases) for current information on releases, pre-releases, and obsolete releases as well as the corresponding tags for those releases.
+Refer to the [release page](https://github.com/AntelopeIO/leap/releases) for current information on releases, pre-releases, and obsolete releases as well as the corresponding tags for those releases.

 ## Software Installation

-Visit the [release page](https://github.com/eosnetworkfoundation/mandel/releases) for Ubuntu binaries.
+Visit the [release page](https://github.com/AntelopeIO/leap/releases) for Ubuntu binaries.
 This is the fastest way to get started with the software.

 ### Building From Source